CAMERA GEAR & TOOLS

 The left picture is the tripod and head similar to what I have.
 It is a more expensive kit; the tripod head has three bubble levels so that it’s possible to level the camera in portrait mode as well.
 The cheaper one to the right is still sturdy, but the 3-way head comes with just one bubble level.

 The cameras in the expensive segment do not have folding LCD screens and touch screens, probably for two reasons: using the viewfinder, you can concentrate more on composition, and an adjustable screen is more fragile than a solid display.
-Frankly, I don’t know any professional photographers that use live view on the screen.
+Frankly, I don’t know any professional photographers that use live view.

 Don’t be shocked by the price; the original Canon one goes quickly toward $200.
 It keeps you from standing in unnatural positions and will eventually save you from having back problems.

 Although there are memory cards on the market with as much storage as my MacBook Pro (512GB), I prefer cards with less memory.
-A 16GB SD card is enough for the RAW files of 3-4 houses.
-Then each day, after transferring the files to my computer, I format my cards.
+A 32GB SD card holds r the RAW files of 7-10 houses.
+Each day, after transferring the files to my computer, I format my cards.
 I prefer to have 2 or 3 smaller cards in my bag in case I forget to remove one from my computer or card reader.
 Believe me; it’s going to happen to you, too!

 The SD cards that are present in most cameras are much more vulnerable than the compact flash cards used in the high-end bodies.
-In nine years, a CF card has never abandoned me; my first SD card has already been sent to the trash bin because it broke after one year.
-Fortunately, there was no man overboard; I’d already loaded the pictures on the computer.
-I was just glad I could continue the next day on one of my backup cards.
+In nine years, a CF card has never abandoned me; my first SD cards have already been sent to the trash bin because they tend to break at the edges.
+Another reason why I always have some spare cards at hand.
+At least from Lexar, I know their lifetime warranty policy is excellent.
+My broken cards were replaced or the money was refunded.

 Besides the storage capacity, another thing you should look for when buying SD cards is the speed at which images are saved.
 It is usually indicated on the card.
 Purchase memory cards with a minimum writing speed of 95MB/sec.
 Check the manual of your camera for the recommended speed for your model.
 Lexar and Sandisk are both very reliable brands.